 But with armed men in the hospital’s vicinity, it became too risky for patients to reach the clinic and collect medications.
-After the attacks, when most of the population had fled, we lost all access to these patients and had to suspend the programme.
+After the attacks, when most of the people had fled, we lost all access to these patients and had to suspend the programme.

-In Yemen, providing uninterrupted treatment during five years of war has proved logistically challenging - and dangerous to our staff and patients.
+In Yemen, providing uninterrupted treatment during seven years of war has proved logistically challenging - and dangerous to our staff and patients.
 Our teams worked across the country – where the disease is highly stigmatised – to try to get two- to six-months' supply of drugs to people in unstable areas.

 In CAR, Yemen and South Sudan we developed the strategy of providing ‘runaway bags’ – containing up to six months’ worth of ARVs – to people in areas where conflict had broken out.
 This allowed people to adhere to their treatment, even if they were no longer able to access clinics to receive drugs for their treatment.